antonio24073/aapanel-updater/README.md

 ## Modules

 - The main `docker-compose.yml` create a cron that build the new images with updates.
 This help fix to slow start container.
-- The `aapanel` folder contains a clean install for aapanel with watchtower (to get the new images with running containers).
+- The `aapanel`, `aapanel-ubuntu-20-04-sysbox` and `aapanel-ubuntu-22-04-sysbox` folder contains a clean install for aapanel with watchtower (to get the new images with running containers).
 - The `aapanel-preinstalled` is a structure to your own commited aapanel image after install the apps.

 You can use the aapanel submodules separetelly because I'm going to put it to update on my server.
 But I don't know until when.